- Establish your own charitable fund at Akron Community Foundation through your will or living trust

 On Sept.
 2, 2015, the Dr. Kenneth F. Swanson Fund for the Arts was established to support local music and arts programs, which will keep Dr. Swanson's passion alive forever.

 Marc and Sylvia Trundle have dedicated their careers to improving the community.
 Marc is a 33-year veteran of the Tallmadge Police Department.
-Sylvia, the Fairlawn Police Department's first female patrol officer, continues to lead a ground-breaking career as a captain in the Akron Police Department.
+Sylvia, the Fairlawn Police Department's first female patrol officer, retired after leading a ground-breaking career as a captain in the Akron Police Department.

 Marc and Sylvia are donating a percentage of their estate to start a scholarship fund at Akron Community Foundation.
 Through it, they will help local young people pursue a career in criminal justice at The University of Akron.